SenseLogic/LINGUI/README.md

 Lingui scripts are indentation-based.

-The first level contains the localization languages, and the second level contains the translation functions.
+The first level contains the language class names, and the second level contains the translation functions.

-### Languages
+### Language classes

-A language can extend another language, by specifying the base language after a colon (`:`).
+A language class can extend another one, by specifying the base language after a colon (`:`).

-The first language generally enumerates the translation functions available to the localized application.
+The base language generally enumerates the translation functions available to the localized application.

 The other languages then provide language-specific implementations for all these functions.

-### Functions
+### Translation functions

 A function can have parameters, which are translation variables with the following properties :